SMOLKEYS/bundles/README.md

 [Discord Server](https://discord.gg/9M2VRAVGz8)

 Changes the text to something else cursed.
-As of v8 Pre-release 1, JosherIsFun made his first interesting changes in the v8 Pre-releases.
+As of v8 Pre-release 2, I made my own changes.
 Stay tuned for more updates!

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: